pjfordham/processing_cpp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After building just run any of the executables built from the examples directories.
+After building just run any of the executables built from the examples, e.g. for Linux just run ./Mandelbrot, or Windows release\Mandelbrot.exe.
 Below is some sample output.

 <table style="width: 100%; border-collapse: separate; border-spacing: 10px;">
   <tr>